 The development of a Sustainability Plan will help guide our community towards a more sustainable and balanced future.
-To get there, we must consider the decisions that are made today, and ensure that we integrate a Quadruple Bottom Line approach which ensures a balance of economic, governance, environmental, social, and cultural principles.
+To get there, we must consider the decisions that are made today, and ensure that we integrate a Quadruple Bottom Line approach which ensures a balance of economy, government, environment, health and wellbeing, and social and cultural components of the community.
 Doing this will ensure that La Crosse County leadership is considering the community's needs when making decisions.
 To ensure that the Quadruple Bottom Line is implemented and integrated, the county board is required to properly consider all four principles in decision making and management.